When a person is stressed, the adrenal glands release the steroid hormone cortisol.

 Hobbies can be a rewarding and satisfying way to lead a fuller and healthier life, and they can lead to an increased sense of well-being.

 People relax in different ways, so understanding what works on a personal level can be beneficial.

 Research has shown that relaxation exercises and listening to relaxing music can both reduce cortisol levels, but whatever helps an individual to manage their stress will be beneficial.

 7. Laughing and having fun

 It is hard to feel stressed when having a good time, so finding time to have fun can also lower a person's cortisol levels.
-One study showed cortisol levels decreasing in response to laughter.

 Being happy and having a positive outlook appear to be related to lower cortisol levels, and happiness has other benefits too, such as lower blood pressure and a stronger immune system.